 Partial Nephrectomy Postoperative Instructions

 - Be sure to walk at least six times per day.
 This helps prevents blood clots in the legs, which can travel to the lung and become life-threatening.
 You may go up and down stairs.
 You may take walks outside.
 You may go up and down stairs.
-Your energy will return over the course of four to six weeks.
+You may tire easily with minimal activity.

-A surgical drain called a Jackson Pratt or JP drain will be in place after surgery to drain excess fluid and blood.
-This will be removed before leaving the hospital or at your postop appointment ### Bathing
+A surgical drain called a Jackson Pratt or JP drain may be in place after surgery to drain excess fluid and blood.
+This will be removed before leaving the hospital or at your postop appointment.

-You may take a shower as you normally do.
-You may allow the water to run over the incision then pat dry.
+Shower daily.
+Let the water to run over the incision then pat dry.
 Avoid submerging in water for two days.
 You may have staples in the incision.
-These will be removed postoperatively.
 You do not need to place anything over the incision but may place a gauze if there is oozing or spotting.

 - You can obtain good pain relief by taking two acetaminophen (Tylenol) every four hours while awake for the first several days.
 You will also get a prescription for pain pills.
 You can use these prescription pain pills in addition to acetaminophen every four hours.
 The prescription medication may contain acetaminophen.
-Do not exceed 4000 mg acetaminophen per day.
+Do not exceed 3000 mg acetaminophen per day.

 - You may receive a prescription for a stool softener to avoid straining after surgery.
-Take plenty of fiber and water or over the counter stool softener (Senekot, Milk of Magnesia) to avoid straining for bowel movements.
+Take plenty of fiber and water or over the counter stool softener to avoid constipation.
 It may take a few days to have your first bowel movement after surgery.
 You may use over the counter MiraLAX, milk of magnesia, docusate (Colace), senna (sennaGen, Senokot), Dulcolax (bisacodyl).
 You may use over-the-counter suppositories [such as Dulcolax (bisacodyl)] or enemas (such as Fleets).

 Skin staples are typically removed at a nurse visit 1 week after surgery.
-You will need a postoperative visit in approximately 7-10 days after your discharge.
-Surgical staples and drain may be removed at this time.
-Call the office to make an appointment if you do not already have one.
+You will need a postoperative visit in approximately 7-10 days after your surgery to review the pathology report with your surgeon.
+Call the office to make these appointment if you do not already have them.